jamesec/jamesec.github.io/o/obsidian_pdf.md

 - Using Typora app to export my content as PDFs
 - Using a Python script to add page numbers to PDFs exported from Obsidian

-You can add page numbers in the footer by configuring it like this:
+You can add page numbers in the footer by configuring `Better Export PDF` plugin like this:

 `Settings…` → `Better Export PDF` → `Footer Template`